crastinus/cpp_rest/README.md

 Using
 -----

 Default port for a server is 3333.
-For now just json post supported.
+For now just json POST supported.

 Compute sha1sum on server